 Rather than unlocking nodes on a static skill tree, progression in Final Fantasy XII is an immersive minigame.
 Upgrades are recorded through job licenses – spaces on a sprawling checkered board that unlock ultimates, weapon and armor sets, and stat augmentations.
 These licenses correlate with assigned jobs (or classes).
 Each job has its own board, but some may share licenses that, when purchased, overlap.
 For example, my Balthier is a White Mage and Machinist.
 Both job boards have “swiftness” licenses which lessen cooldown timers.
 By buying one swiftness node on the White Mage board, I can access adjacent abilities on the Machinist board.

 Players can make a plethora of job combinations to stack overlapping skills and take down the game’s most fearsome bosses.
 With the added benefit of “gambits” – a customizable command system that programs characters to perform important actions like healing low HP allies or attacking specified targets – battles become relaxingly automated, removing the need for frustrating micromanagement.

-The Zodiac Age launches for Xbox One and Switch on April 30.
 If you’re excited about the remaster too, watch our video detailing four things you need to know about the game in preparation for its re-release.